w-smith/express-passport/readme.md

 Now test it out by clicking on the secret page link.
 You should see: "This page can only be accessed by authenticated users"

+### Final Challenge

+Go into the `controllers.js` file and add a super-secret JSON response to the `secret` function.
+Now try logging in and getting to the super-secret JSON message.

 <!-- 2:50 5 minutes -->

 ## Conclusion